CN

 Connecting all transport networks to the delivery point

 Economic and demographic growth is placing increasing pressure on energy, water and mineral resources.
-In parallel with the energy transition, new exploration, operations and recycling (at controlled costs), technology will have to be implemented to extend access to these resources and optimize their consumption.
+In parallel with energy transition, new exploration, operations and recycling (at controlled costs), technology will have to be implemented to extend access to these resources and optimise their consumption.
+The United Nations anticipates a rise in the global population of up to 9.7 billion inhabitants by 2050.
+It will be necessary to triple the extraction of materials (namely 180 billion tonnes/year) to meet this growing demand.

 Developing new waste sorting and recycling solutions